-Review Summary: Porcupine Tree embraces their atmospheric side in an unforgettable experience of vast soundscapes, fantastic production, and sheer emotional power.
+Review Summary: Porcupine Tree fully realizes their atmospheric side in an unforgettable experience of vast soundscapes, fantastic production, and sheer emotional power.

 There are often times on this record where Colin Edwin’s bass guitar is the driving force of the song and he is the real star of the show on “Idiot Prayer” and “Intermediate Jesus”.
 Once again, “Idiot Prayer” utilizes tribal drum beats and is another build into an extremely masterful bass riff from Colin.
 He sets the stage for Wilson’s guitar that comes in shortly after.
 People often say that the bass is just there for the sake of having it, but this is not ever the case with Porcupine Tree because Colin really opens your eyes to how powerful of an instrument the bass can be.
 His bass riff in “Intermediate Jesus” only adds to the extremely experimental mood of the song.
 The song boasts provocative voice recordings about religion, psychedelic guitar riffs, and a really jazzy drumming performance from Chris.

 The album ends with “Dark Matter” and it is the perfect song to end on because it describes how this has become a full time career for Wilson, but it preaches about all of the hard work it took to get to where they are.
 The negative side of the song then turns itself around with another inspiring guitar riff until the very end.
 Once it ends, you will only want to start it over again.
 The record’s fantastic sound, very vast soundscapes, and sheer emotional power will never leave you and it is truly the essence of an unforgettable experience.
 This sure has become a full time career Wilson, and for that we thank you.